 Office condo near L'Arc de Triomphe

-This was an investment portfolio of 8 properties scattered across France, acquired at various stages between the years 2008 through 2017, for which American and international investors needed an update on portfolio value.
+This was an investment portfolio of 8 properties scattered across France, acquired at various stages between the years 2008 through 2017, for which a nonprofit organization needed an update on portfolio value.
 The portfolio consisted of residences, office condominiums and a fractional interest in a motel.

 There were also certain metropolitan areas, Paris and Bordeaux, which had some 20+% price gains during their holding period.
 This has been attributed to foreign buyers.
 Paris is one of those world cities that attracts “flight capital”, money brought in by foreign investors who fear their own governments.
 London, New York, Los Angeles and San Francisco are other examples.
 Bordeaux has also attracted foreign buyers through its increasingly attractive quality of life and beautification, with accelerating price appreciation over the last year.